NEWFOUNDLAND PONY CONSERVANCY CENTER

 • Some ponies are mild to drastic color changers, changing colors from season to season.
 Examples include appearing black during the winter and blue roan in the summer, or chestnut in winter and red roan in summer.

-The Newfoundland Ponies Are:
+Newfoundland Ponies Are:

-• Friendly and curious - they want to be where you are, doing what you're doing and hey - what's that in your pocket?
+• Friendly and curious - they want to be where you are, doing what you're doing, and hey - what's that in your pocket?

 • Docile and social (including the stallions) - they are often said to be more dog-like in their personality.